LU6APR/ESP32_C3_MINI_MORSE_TRAINER/Readme_ENG.md

 Copy the code into Arduino IDE, select the correct port and board (ESP32‑C3 Mini).
 In my case, I used the LOLIN C3 MINI.
 Compile and Upload.

+Note: The project can be built without the display, and it will still work as an oscillator for iambic keys.